oblinger/HookAnchorApp/Career/NextJob/NJ22/__Designing Your Life__.md

  Where do your views on work and life complement one another? b.
 Where do they clash? c.
 Does one drive the other?
 How?

 Burnett, Bill; Evans, Dave.
 Designing Your Life (p.
 40).
 Knopf Doubleday Publishing Group.
 Kindle Edition.

+### - WORK VIEW
+- PRIMARY VALUE -- Why do I work?
+To:
+	- earn good money,
+	- by leveraging my differentiated skills
+	- to provide value for society
+	- in a way that also affords me reasonable status
+- Worthwhile work: provides a net benefit to society as a whole & to specific individuals.
+- Money?
+I need sufficient cash to minimally justify myself to QL, or to drive rapid readiness for retirement.  (e.g. >500K/yr)
+ - Experience/Growth/Fulfillment?
+At this stage I am mostly focused on fulfillment.
+I am happy for growth and experience, but feeling my work is enjoyable and worthwhile are the dominant factors.
+ - How does it relate to the individual/others/society?
+	 - NET GOOD: It should provide value for others in the abstract... it should be a net positive for society.
+	 - SMART PEOPLE:  It should provide daily interactions with smart folks.

+### - LIFE VIEW

 ## = (4) MINDMAPS =